Barrow75/Very-Simple-Neural-Network/README.md

 - Weights in Neural Networks
     - Weights in neural network determine the importance of each input in influencing the final output.
-They operate by finding the correlation between the inputs to help get the best output
+They operate by finding the correlation between the inputs to help get the best output.
+    - Every neuron has its own unique weight

 - Bias in Neural Networks
     - Allows the neural network to fit more complex relationships between inputs and outputs.
 In other words helps provide a degree of freedom for the model to fine tune the predictions and get a better overall performance
+    - Every neuron has its one bias.
+Not bias per weight